ecuacion-jp/ecuacion-jp.github.io/config/common/checkstyle/README.md

 - When you use checkstyle on eclipse, right-click the project -> Maven -> Update Project will set the checkstyle settings on eclipse (.checkstyle).

-- ALERT: UPDATE ※eclipse-cs plugin to the latest version.
+- ALERT: UPDATE `eclipse-cs` plugin to the latest version.
 Version 10.21.1 or higher needed.